pulpgrinder/Fronkensteen/bales-src/app/splash-panel.md

 # What is Fronkensteen?

 It's a self-contained Scheme development environment.
 Everything is in one HTML file, which will work in any modern browser.{{{i.e., not Internet Explorer.
-Sorry.}}} Fronkesteen will work when loaded from a local disk.
+Sorry.}}} Fronkensteen will work when loaded from a local disk.
 No server needed!

 It can also be put on a web server, copied onto a thumb drive, emailed... use your imagination!

+The emphasis is on pragmatism, not theoretical purity.
+The goal is to have something that makes it easy to write apps, which means solid interfaces to the underlying JavaScript/CSS/HTML world, even if that involves some things an advocate of pure functional programming might look at with a suspicious eye.

 # Why?